ElementAstro/atom-docs/src/content/docs/en/connection/tcpclient.md

 9. **Error Callbacks**: Implement the error callback to handle and log any errors that occur during operation.

 10. **Graceful Shutdown**: Call `stopReceiving()` before `disconnect()` to ensure a clean shutdown of the receiving thread.

-By following these best practices and utilizing the examples provided, you can effectively use the `TcpClient` class to create robust TCP client applications in various scenarios, from simple echo clients to more complex network protocols like HTTP.